MariusBujor/ecommerce1/README.md

    to deploy this project so the backend language can be utilised/tested.
   - [Django](https://www.djangoproject.com/) - This framework was used to build the foundations of this project
   - [Gunicorn](https://gunicorn.org/) - Gunicorn is a pure-Python HTTP server for WSGI applications.
-  - [DjDatabaseURL](https://pypi.org/project/dj-database-url/) - This allows you to utilize the 12factor inspired DATABASE_URL
-   environment variable to configure your Django application.
-  - [Cloudinary](https://cloudinary.com/) - Used to store images online for the recipe posts.
-  - [Summernote](https://summernote.org/) - Used to add a text area field to the admin setup to enable a list of ingredients and method steps.
+  - [Cloudinary](https://cloudinary.com/) - Used to store images online for the recipe posts. a list of ingredients and method steps.
   - [GoogleFonts](https://fonts.google.com/) - Provide fonts for the website.
   - [FontAwesome](https://fontawesome.com/) - Was used for icons.
   - [AmIResponsive](https://ui.dev/amiresponsive) - To check if the site is responsive on different screen sizes.
   - [W3CMarkupValidator](https://jigsaw.w3.org/) - Was used to validate HTML.
-  - [Coolors](https://color-hex.org/) - To make color palette
+  - [Colors](https://color-hex.org/) - To make color palette

   #### Acknowledgements

   - First of all ,my mentor Martina Terlevic that deserves a big thank you for suport and guidance.
   - As usual the Slack crowd can't be thanked enough.
 Especially I like to thank to Daniel_C_5p and Paul Istratoaie for a lot of tips and encouragement all through this project.

-List Schema == -
-Database Schema -
-Cloudinary -
-page 404 -
-Testing ==?
-Facebook ok?== -
-mailchip ok..? -
-messages ???? -
-robots.txt -
-sitemap.xml file.  -

-text in  orders views.py and stripe api key / base.css /  account-registration - activation invalid message / base html top links /